A brief history of Iceland

 How Gray Line Iceland can help you experience Iceland’s most historic sites for yourself.

 When I go on holiday, I love standing in locations where important historical episodes occurred, imagining what it was like for the people who lived back then.
 At Gray Line Iceland, we run several tours of Iceland to help you see the best our country has to offer.
 If you are looking to find out more about our history, then I recommend our Gray Line Iceland Golden Circle Classic Tour.
 You can check out a full itinerary on our website at grayline.is and you can see for yourself what our previous guests had to say about it.
 Like Douglas from Toronto, Canada who took the Golden Circle Classic Tour, one of our tours of Iceland, in summer 2016 and left a review on our TripAdvisor page: “My wife and I wanted an overview introduction to Iceland.
 This was perfect for us.
 We started in downtown Reykjavik but soon ventured out into the countryside where we encountered volcanoes, extraordinary landscapes, gorgeous waterfalls, erupting geysers, archaeological sites and more.
-We had the most fabulous guide…extremely knowledgeable about history and very good at connecting with people.
-We felt we gained great insights to the history of the social, geological and natural dimensions of the area.”
+We had the most fabulous guide…extremely knowledgeable about the history and very good at connecting with people.
+We felt we gained great insights into the history of the social, geological and natural dimensions of the area.”

-It’s a great way to re-live some of our Iceland history.
+It’s a great way to re-live some of our Iceland histories.
 I really look forward to hopefully meeting you soon and helping you experience more fascinating Icelandic history – right here where it happened.

 Gray Line Iceland Team.